-A Halloween Parade may be held on or near October 31st, in the morning, for our pre-kindergarten classes.
+A Halloween Parade may be held on or near October 31st.
 For students in kindergarten through grade five, a free Carnival usually takes place in the gym after lunch on the Friday prior to Halloween.
-This year, the carnival will be held on Thursday, October 31st.
-Our sixth grade students work the carnival games.
+Typically, our sixth grade students work the carnival games.
 Children should not wear their costumes to school as they will be given time to change into their costumes after lunch.
 No costume should consist of toy guns and/ or any other weapon-like objects (that may take the appearance or intent of a weapon regardless of the material of which it is composed).
 These objects are banned from the school building as well as from any school sponsored activity at any time during the school year.
 Your help is requested in complying with this Diocesan policy and helping your children understand the significance of this rule in an effort to promote a violence-free school environment.